-The Adobe Certified Professional—Magento Commerce Developer exam is for a developer who is beginning their career as a Magento Developer.
+The Adobe Certified Professional - Adobe Commerce Developer exam is for a developer who is beginning their career as a Magento Developer.
 The exam is designed to validate the skills and knowledge of Magento 2 in the areas of: UI modifications, database changes, admin modifications, customizations, catalog and checkout structure, and functionality changes.

 Magento Certification Name Changes